College of Communication and Information

 This program is primarily designed for students who are interested in pursuing academic teaching and research careers within the communication discipline.
 However, some may choose to use the degree to launch a career in one of the various communication-related industries, research, consultancy, not-for-profit organizations, or governmental affairs.
 Regardless of the student's chosen career path, the primary objective for all will be to become an independent and original scholar.

-The educational goals of the program are to provide students with advanced knowledge of or experience in: 1) communication theory and inquiry; 2) selected extant communication literatures; 3) research methods applicable in either theoretical or applied settings to the study of selected communication texts, processes, audiences, systems, organizations, or effects; 4) research design and data/textual analysis; and 5) teaching undergraduate students at a state-supported university.
+The educational goals of the program are to provide students with advanced knowledge of or experience in: 1) communication theory and inquiry; 2) selected extant communication literatures; 3) research methods applicable in either theoretical or applied settings to the study of selected communication texts, processes, audiences, systems, industries, organizations, or effects; 4) research design and data/textual analysis; and 5) teaching undergraduate students at a state-supported university.

 Communication Theory and Research